By John Krizanc;

 World premiere adaptation based on José Saramago's Nobel Prize winning book, translated by Margaret Jull Costa

 A team of collaborators and a fascinating premise: make José Saramago’s Nobel Prize-winning novel a three-dimensional, theatrical experience.
-Devised by: Karla Boos, Chris Evans, Cindy Limauro, Barbara Luderowski (Co-Director of the Mattress Factory's Barbara Luderowski lead a group of artists that also includes Joe Seamans, Narelle Sissons, Sarah Pickett, and Megan Rivas.
+Devised by: Karla Boos, Chris Evans, Cindy Limauro, Barbara Luderowski (Co-Director of the Mattress Factory's Barbara Luderowski lead a group of artists that also includes Joe Seamans, Narelle Sissons, Sarah Pickett, Megan Rivas, and Cindy Limauro.
 What results might look like theatre from one perspective, but installation art from another, allowing Luderowski’s love of architecture, sculpture, and assemblage to contribute in a fundamental way, and asking patrons to forget everything they know about the traditional theater experience and become completely immersed in José Saramago's beautiful story, about Senhor José, a lowly clerk in the Central Registry of an unnamed city, obsessed with collecting and on a journey to find a mysterious woman who has slipped through the cracks of Kafka-esque categorization.

 Information subject to change